 The PIR identified many positive outcomes regarding achievements towards the Objects of the Act, while a number of issues and areas for improvement and development were also identified.
 Two consistent themes emerged regarding future improvements which may assist further in achieving the Objects.
 These are training and education for those working within mental health services, both around compliance with and in relation to the ‘spirit’ of the Act, and improved data collation and reporting.

-The PIR lists 48 recommendations that aim to enhance the effectiveness of the Act in meeting its Objects and identifying opportunities for improvement.
-The recommendations address a range of operational, administrative, educational and legislative issues identified as requiring further consideration.
+The PIR lists 48 recommendations to enhance the effectiveness of the Act in meeting its Objects and identifying opportunities for improvement.
+The recommendations address a range of operational, administrative, educational and legislative issues.
+A copy of the PIR is available here.